dev-pt1/Node-JS-Learning/README.md

 5. HTTP Module & Basic Server

    HTTP Module : HTTP module in Node.js is a built-in library used to create web servers that handle requests and send responses.

+6. NPM & External Packages

+   NPM (Node Package Manager) is the default tool that comes with Node.js.
+   External packages are prebuilt modules published by others (or you!) to solve common problems. dependencies : Packages your app needs to run (even in production). devDependencies : Packages used only during development, like testing, linting, etc.